When an employee is asked to take a drug test, whether it be for-cause or random, does the employee have the right to refuse?

-Do your employees wear Halloween costumes to work?
-Read these 10 tips of what NOT to wear to avoid crossing the line of creativity to uncomfortable.
+Does your company allow Halloween costumes at work?
+Read these 10 tips on what NOT to wear to avoid crossing the line from creativity to uncomfortable.

 Does your company have a workplace Halloween costume contest?
 While many companies use this opportunity to have fun and build morale, it's easy to cross the thin line between showing off creativity and making others feel uncomfortable.

 With this in mind, it’s worth laying down a few workplace Halloween costume rules to ensure everyone has a great time.